You Can't Hide from the Flu

-Immunizations are a great way to protect against preventable diseases.
-ChoiceOne offers vaccinations to help keep you and your family healthy!
+ChoiceOne offers flu vaccines to help keep you and your family healthy.

 Why get the flu shot?

 Influenza season is unpredictable, but most years the flu season spikes around January – February.
-This is why it’s especially important to get vaccinated as soon as you can.
-Even when the flu virus mutates, the flu vaccine can help lesson the severity and symptoms of the flu.
+Therefore, it’s especially important to get vaccinated as soon as you can.
+Even when the flu virus mutates, the flu vaccine can help lessen the severity and symptoms of the flu.